zeptofs/nz-api-documentation/source/index.html.md

 * Now that you have an `access_token` and `refresh_token`, you can interact with your Split account via the API.

-    To do so, you must simply append the access token to the header of any API request:

-    `Authorization: Bearer {access_token}`
+    To do so, you must simply append the access token to the header of any API request: `Authorization: Bearer {access_token}`

-    <small>The access token expires every 2 hours.
-To get a new access token use the [refresh grant strategy](/#authentication-and-authorisation) to swap a refresh token for a new access token.</small>
+<aside class="notice">The access token expires every 2 hours.
+To get a new access token use the <a href="/#authentication-and-authorisation">refresh grant strategy</a> to swap a refresh token for a new access token.</aside>

 ## OAuth grant flow
 1. **Register your application with Split**